4-DS/obj_detect_binary-data_load/README.md

 After converting the model, the model weights and all necessary artifacts (for example, the test image, the predicates of the test image) are packaged in bentoservice.
 Packaging in bentoservice allows you to create a containerized application that can be easily deployed and used for inference (prediction) on new data.
 ### Interface (input, output):
 - Input:
-Model (obtained from the previous step CV Pipeline - Model_Train)
+Inference files (obtained from the previous step CV Pipeline - Model_Train)
 - Output:
-The BentoService model
+BentoArchive
 _____________________________________________
 ## **Model_eval**
 ### Component logic: